 BMP-2 material can be used to prevent bone loss in the jaw after an extraction, to regenerate bone for dental implants, or for sinus and ridge augmentation.
 Clinical results have shown it to be superior to standard methods and is a safe, reliable bone grafting material.

-To schedule a consultation or learn more about dental technology, please contact us at our Worcester, MA office today!
+To schedule a consultation or learn more about dental technology, please contact us at our Worcester office today!